 Each project brings forward a discussion of traffic concerns for existing neighborhoods and the impact they may have on the city's existing roads.
-The project conducted a NEPA Environmental Assessment and a CEQA Initial Study.
+The project conducted a NEPA Environmental Assessment and a CEQA Initial Study prepared by Raney & Associates.
 The NEPA analysis states the following: